-You are allowed to sell items not directly created or authorized by an artist on Artsy, however, you must clearly communicate this by using an artist attribution qualifier (e.g. “After Bansky”, “In the style of Andy Warhol”).
-Similarly, if there is any question as to the creator of a work, use a qualifier to express this (e.g. “Attributed to Rembrandt”).
+You are allowed to sell some items not directly created or authorized by an artist on Artsy.
+However, you must clearly communicate this by using an artist attribution qualifier (e.g., “In the style of Andy Warhol”).
+Similarly, if there is any question as to the creator of a work, use a qualifier to express this (e.g., “Attributed to Rembrandt”).

-After — A copy by an unknown artist of a unique work by a known artist.
-For ephemera and contemporary art merchandise and multiples, do not use "After" or other artist qualifiers.
-Instead, attribute the work directly to the known artist and select the appropriate artwork classification type.
+After — A copy by an unknown artist of unique work by a known artist.
+For contemporary art merchandise , do not use "After" or other artist qualifiers.
+Instead, attribute the work directly to the known artist and select the appropriate artwork classification and medium type.

 Assistant to — Use "Workshop of"

 Associate of — Use when an association between the unknown artist and known artist is explicitly understood as an association.
-Note: This term should generally not be used as a qualifier; use other terms in this list to describe more distinctly the relationship between an unknown an artist, if possible.
+Note: This term should generally not be used as a qualifier; use other terms in this list to describe more distinctly the relationship between a work and an unknown artist, if possible.

 Atelier — Use "Studio of"